 Make it a two-day affair:

 Funnily enough you usually get married twice on your wedding day.
 First at the registry office and then afterwards at a church or any other venue of your choosing.
-If you are worried about the wedding day getting too hectic or your guest getting a little bored between the different ceremonies, think about the idea of doing the part at the registry’s office a day earlier.
-Often times you’ll only bring your closest family and friends for this part anyway and it’s usually only a lovely but very quick affair.
+If you are worried about the wedding day getting too hectic or your guest getting a little bored between the different ceremonies, think about the idea of doing the registry’s office a day earlier.
+Often times you’ll only bring your closest family and friends for this part anyway and it’s usually only a very quick affair.

 For example: You could get married at the registry’s office with the people closest to you on Friday and do the church wedding with all your guests on Saturday.
 This has a lot of benefits.
-First and foremost, you can start the festivities on Saturday later in the day, at about 3pm or 4pm therefore you get to sleep in a little and start your wedding day well rested, instead of frazzled and in a hurry.
-Should you get married in the middle of summer, people will probably thank you for not having to stand around in the early afternoon heat too.
+First and foremost, you can start the festivities on Saturday later in the day, at about 3pm or 4pm.
+Therefore you get to sleep in a little and start your wedding day well rested, instead of frazzled and in a hurry.
+Should you get married in the middle of summer, people will probably thank you for not having to stand around in the midday heat too.
 Also in general, if the timeline is a bit more relaxed the whole day runs more smoothly, with less ‘standing around and waiting’-time for all the participants.

 The grand entrance and exit